Akinfenwa aims for 'beautiful ending' to career

 Having played for so many clubs, Akinfenwa has come into contact with a lot of managers and coaches, so who have been the biggest influences on him?

-"When I was a youngster, there were different managers and I'd hang on their every word, there's be senior pros that you'd listen to more," he said.
+"When I was a youngster, there were different managers and I'd hang on their every word, there'd be senior pros that you'd listen to more," he said.

 "I remember Kenny Jackett taught me how to win, he picked the team and he was ruthless.